quarkly/help/docs/onboarding/day5.md

 This property defines the direction of the elements in the Flex container along the main axis: in a column or in a row.

 1. By default, the row value is applied.
-   This value displays the child elements horizontally, from left to right.
+   This value displays the nested elements horizontally, from left to right.
 2. Let's set the column value for our Box.
 It means that the elements are arranged vertically, from top to bottom.